 Located in the largest of the Habsburg's residential palaces, the Albertina is home to the biggest and most valuable graphical collection in the world.
-In addition, this residential palace has 20 elegant staterooms, to give the whole museum experience a feeling of imperial glamour.
+See the permanent exhibition of the Batliner Collection, Monet to Picasso, 20 elegant staterooms, Dürer's Hase, da Vinci's study for The Last Supper and more!

 Skip the line and step into the Habsburg's world of fine art and imperial majesty.
 The Albertina is a truly sumptuous museum experience.
 Situated in the very heart of Vienna's city center, the museum today owns masterpieces by Da Vinci, Raphael, Michelangelo, Dürer, Rubens.

 With a heady mix of artistic achievement and royal opulence, the Albertina is an ideal p(a)lace to go and get swept up in the spirit of Vienna's imperial past.

-- Ticket for museum and state rooms
+- Access to the museum and state rooms

-- Audio guide: Available for €4, it gives you info and context regarding the Habsburg Staterooms and the many masterpieces in the collection
+- Audio guide: available for €4, it gives you info and context regarding the Habsburg Staterooms and the many masterpieces in the collection